Dead or Alive 2: Commercial

-Dead or Alive 2 brought more than a profit of 2 million dollars in sales.
+Dead or Alive 2 brought more than a profit of 2 million dollars.
 In Japan, Game Machine listed Dead or Alive 2 on their December 15, 1999 issue as being the second most-successful arcade game of the month.
 The PlayStation 2 version would top the Japanese charts on release, coming in number 2 during Week 14 in 2000.
 The Dreamcast version also top the Japanese charts on release, coming in number 2 during Week 40 in 2000.
 The arcade and Dreamcast versions combined sold over 500,000 units while the PlayStation 2 versions combined sold over 1 million for a combined total of 1.5 million units.
 The PlayStation 2 versions were re-issued as part of the low price-categorized "The Best" and "Platinum" line of games in 2001.

 Critical

 Dead or Alive 2 is considered one of the best fighting games in the genre in terms of gameplay and expanded game modes.
 On GameRankings, the Dreamcast version was met with universal acclaim, while the PS2 version was very well received, and received universal acclaim on Metacritic.
 Famitsu scored the Dreamcast version 32/40 and the PS2 version 34/40.
 Both versions were praised for its graphics, cutscenes and gameplay.
 Main criticism was the poor English voice dub used in the updated version for the PS2 titled DOA2: Hardcore, much like other English dubbed-Japanese video games.

 For the original Dreamcast and PlayStation 2 versions, Greg Orlando of Next Generation rated it 5 stars out of 5, and stated that "You'd have to be Dead and Buried not be enjoy Dead or Alive 2.
 Gorgeous graphics, excellent gameplay, and some beautiful characters put this square in the running against Namco's Soul Calibur as the best Dreamcast fighting game."
 Jeff Lundrigan of Next Generation also rated it 5 stars out of 5, and stated that "This is a tremendous game and a must-have, but if you can choose between the two versions, PS2 enjoys an edge thanks to all the extras – just get used to squinting at the too-bright lights and nasty jaggies."
 James Mielke of GameSpot scored it a 9.7 out of 10, giving praise to the gameplay, beautiful animation and environments, calling Dead or Alive 2 "the hardest hitting game in town" and "a must, must buy".
 Mielke called the fast combat the best thing about Dead or Alive 2, also praising the game's Tag Battle mode and stating how "no other 3D (or even 2D) fighter matches DOA2 for sheer intensity and speed.
 This game is for hard-core gamers only."
 Overall, calling Dead or Alive 2 "superb" and "excellent".